Ed94/gencpp/Readme.md

   * Memory within the buckets is not resused, so its inherently wasteful (most likely will give non-cached strings their own tailored allocator later)
 * Linked lists used children nodes on bodies, and parameters.
 * Its intended to generate the AST in one go and serialize after.
 The contructors and serializer are designed to be a "one pass, front to back" setup.
+* When benchmarking, the three most significant var to tune are:
+  * `Memory::Global_BlockSize` (found gen_dep.hpp) : Used by the GlobalAllocator for the size of each global arena.
+  * `SizePer_StringArena` (found in gen.hpp under the constants region) : Used by the string cache to store strings.
+  * `CodePool_NumBlocks` (found in gen.hpp under constants region) : Used by code pool to store ASTs.
+  * The default values can handled generating for a stirng up to a size of ~650 kbs (bottleneck is serialization).
+  * Increasing the values can generate files upwards of over a million lines without issue (the formatter will most likely run slower than it)

 Two generic templated containers are used throughout the library: